• Skip to primary navigation

 • Turn dough out onto a lightly floured surface and knead until smooth, about 15 minutes.

-• Transfer to a lightly oiled clean bowl, cover with plastic wrap or a silicone lid and let rise for 30 minutes.
+• Transfer to a lightly oiled clean bowl, cover with plastic wrap or a silicone lid and let rest for 30 minutes.

 Make the filling